- Selecting a Crosswalk: How Low Can You Go?

 The crosswalks are provided through the links below as comma-separated values (CSV) files within Zip archives.

-Each Zip file includes a "README" text file that describes the content of the crosswalk file and the general approach used to generate the interpolation weights.
+Each Zip file includes a "README" text file that describes the content of the crosswalk file in detail.

-Complete details on the interpolation models are provided in NHGIS time series documentation pages:
+The interpolation weights in the block-to-block crosswalks are based on models that are documented in these NHGIS time series documentation pages: